-Visit the following sections of the award-winning National Instruments Web site at ni.com for technical support and professional services:
+Log in to your National Instruments ni.com User Profile to get personalized access to your services.
+Visit the following sections of ni.com for technical support and professional services:

-- Support-Technical support at ni.com/support includes the following resources: - Self-Help Technical Resources-For answers and solutions, visit ni.com/support for software drivers and updates, a searchable KnowledgeBase, product manuals, step-by-step troubleshooting wizards, thousands of example programs, tutorials, application notes, instrument drivers, and so on.
+- Support-Technical support at ni.com/support includes the following resources: - Self-Help Technical Resources-For answers and solutions, visit ni.com/ support for software drivers and updates, a searchable KnowledgeBase, product manuals, step-by-step troubleshooting wizards, thousands of example programs, tutorials, application notes, instrument drivers, and so on.
 Registered users also receive access to the NI Discussion Forums at ni.com/forums.
-NI Applications Engineers make sure every question submitted online receives an answer. - Standard Service Program Membership-This program entitles members to direct access to NI Applications Engineers via phone and email for one-to-one technical support as well as exclusive access to on demand training modules via the Services Resource Center.
-NI offers complementary membership for a full year after purchase, after which you may renew to continue your benefits.
+NI Applications Engineers make sure every question submitted online receives an answer. - Standard Service Program Membership-This program entitles members to direct access to NI Applications Engineers via phone and email for one-to-one technical support, as well as exclusive access to self-paced online training modules at ni.com/ self-paced-training.
+All customers automatically receive a one-year membership in the Standard Service Program (SSP) with the purchase of most software products and bundles including NI Developer Suite.
+NI also offers flexible extended contract options that guarantee your SSP benefits are available without interruption for as long as you need them.
+Visit ni.com/ssp for more information.

-For information about other technical support options in your area, visit ni.com/services, or contact your local office at ni.com/contact.
+For information about other technical support options in your area, visit ni.com/ services, or contact your local office at ni.com/contact.

-- Training and Certification-Visit ni.com/training for self-paced training, eLearning virtual classrooms, interactive CDs, and Certification program information.
-You also can register for instructor-led, hands-on courses at locations around the world. - System Integration-If you have time constraints, limited in-house technical resources, or other project challenges, National Instruments Alliance Partner members can help.
-To learn more, call your local NI office or visit ni.com/alliance.

-- Declaration of Conformity (DoC)-A DoC is our claim of compliance with the Council of the European Communities using the manufacturer's declaration of conformity.
+- Training and Certification-Visit ni.com/training for training and certification program information.
+You can also register for instructor-led, hands-on courses at locations around the world. - System Integration-If you have time constraints, limited in-house technical resources, or other project challenges, National Instruments Alliance Partner members can help.
+To learn more, call your local NI office or visit ni.com/alliance. - Declaration of Conformity (DoC)-A DoC is our claim of compliance with the Council of the European Communities using the manufacturer's declaration of conformity.
 This system affords the user protection for electromagnetic compatibility (EMC) and product safety.
 You can obtain the DoC for your product by visiting ni.com/certification. - Calibration Certificate-If your product supports calibration, you can obtain the calibration certificate for your product at ni.com/calibration.